 About The Artist

+At heart, I am a storyteller.
+If I had to define my work, I might call myself an expressive documentary photographer.
 I view the camera as an extension of myself, a window into my impressions of the world.
-If I had to define my work, I might call myself an expressive documentary photographer.
 I am interested in recording what I see in the world, and aspire to do so in a way that also captures an emotional connection to the subjects of my photographs.
 Rarely, I might achieve this in a single photograph.
 More often, the feeling emerges through a series of images that, over time, evolves into a project or portfolio of work.

 I operate in both the natural and built environment, and bring aspects of landscape and street photography to all of my work.
-At heart, I am a storyteller.
-I want to intrigue the viewer with what is in the frame, and cause them to wonder what happened outside of it.
 I strive to find meaning in the mundane and beauty that is hidden in plain sight.
 I am intrigued by similarities in places that are worlds apart.
 In my travels, I attempt to soak up the extraordinary but photograph the ordinary.
 I am mesmerized by the patterns of moving water and captivated by small landscapes.
 I take photographs to collect cultural objects and historic artifacts before they disappear.
 I seek out unintentional humor, odd juxtapositions, and human emotion on the street.

 I offer both inkjet prints and handmade books of my work.
 All printing, framing and binding is done by me, using archival methods and materials.

-I am a photographer, writer and bookmaker based in Marin County.
-I regularly serve as a judge for camera club competitions around the Bay Area.
-I have been making images for most of my life, beginning with a Kodak Instamatic X-15 that shot 126 film cartridges and had those cool 4-sided square Magicube flashbulbs that exploded and rotated when you pressed the shutter.
 Keeping photography as a hobby during my working life was critical to developing my own unique, personal creative vision, because it gave me permission to shoot only for myself.
 These days, I bring as much time, effort and intention to my photography as I did in the past to my work in journalism and the law.
 Nevertheless, I still consider myself an amateur, in the best (and original) meaning of the word: as someone who pursues something for the pure joy of it, and not simply as a means to an end.

 Photography, Prints and Printmaking